hieuvooo/TicketBox/README.md

 ### [TicketBox](https://postpwn.github.io/ticketbox/)
 ![demo_img](https://raw.githubusercontent.com/postpwn/ticketbox/gh-pages/img/TicketBox.jpg)

+## Author

+This is made by [npupyshev](https://twitter.com/npupyshev) he's currently afk and his website link is down at the moment so I decided to host his program for him while he is away.

+## Support

+I will try to provide support until npupyshev gets back.

 ## Issues

 Please use the "Issues" tab for **code related** issues only!
 If you need support please contact me on [Twitter](https://twitter.com/post_pwn)